-Preparation of the Extract: The dried fruit of the plant were collected and powdered mechanically to coarse powder.
-This powered drug was kept in air tight container until the time of use.
-About 1kg of the powder material was subjected to Soxhlet extraction using 70% ethanol for 48 hrs.
+Preparation of the Extract: The dried fruit of the plant were collected and powdered mechanically to a coarse powder.
+This powered drug was kept in airtight container until the time of use.
+About 1kg of the powder material was subjected to Soxhlet extraction using 70% ethanol for 48 h.
 The solvent was distilled off at low temperature under reduced pressure and evaporate at 40 ºC.
-The yield of the product was approximately 5% w/w. the ethanolic extract of Nyctanthes arbor-tristis (NAE) was stored in a refrigerator and reconstituted in water for injection just before use.
+The yield of the product was approximately 5% w/w.
+The ethanolic extract of Nyctanthes arbor-tristis (NAE) was stored in a refrigerator and reconstituted in water for injection just before use.

-Phytochemical Screening: Qualitative test for the presence of plant secondary metabolite such as alkaloids, carbohydrates, saponins, glycosides, flavonoids, protein and amino acid, fixed oils, gum and mucilage were carried out on the ethanolic extract using standard procedure.
+Phytochemical Screening: Qualitative test for the presence of secondary plant metabolites such as alkaloids, carbohydrates, saponins, glycosides, flavonoids, protein and amino acid, fixed oils, gum, and mucilage were carried out on the ethanolic extract using standard procedure.

 Experimental Animals: Wister rat (8 - 10 weeks) of both sexes were fed with standard diet before and after during the experiment.
-After randomization into various groups and before initiation of experiment, the rats were acclimatized for a period of 7 days under standard environmental conditions of temperature, relative humidity, and dark / light cycle.
-Animals described as fasting were deprived of food and water for 16 hours ad libitum.
-The present study was conducted after getting experimental protocol approval from Institutional animal ethics committee (SDCOP& VS/CPCSEA/IAEC/014/M.PHARM/2015).
+After randomization into various groups and before initiation of experiment, the rats were acclimatized for 7 days under standard environmental conditions of temperature, relative humidity, and dark/light cycle.
+Animals described as fasting were deprived of food and water for 16 h ad libitum.
+The present study was conducted after getting experimental protocol approval from the Institutional animal ethics committee (SDCOP& VS/CPCSEA/IAEC/ 014/M.PHARM/2015).

-Standard Drug: Phenytoin injection (Sun pharmaceuticals Pvt.
-Ltd.,) was used as standard drug and was administered intraperitoneally.
+Standard Drug: Phenytoin injection (Sun Pharmaceuticals Pvt.
+Ltd.,) was used as a standard drug and was administered intraperitoneally.

 Assessment of Anticonvulsant Activity:

 Maximum Electroshock Induced Seizures (MES): The electrical shock applied through ear-clip electrodes separately to each mouse.
 The stimulus duration was 0.2 s and the current frequency 150 mA.
-Each group containing five rat which were administered with extract and standard drug (phenytoin 30 mg/kg I.P.) for seven days and on the experimental day, test was started 30 min after drug administration.
-The animals were observed for the occurrence of tonic hind limb extension and mortality for duration of 15 min.
-The NAE was administered to Group III and IV (100 and 200 mg/kg body P.O) whereas group I and II received 1% of Tween 80 and Phenytoin 30 mg/ kg I.P. respectively.
+Each group containing five rats which was administered with extract and standard drug (phenytoin 30 mg/kg I.P.) for seven days and on an experimental day, the test was started 30 min after drug administration.
+The animals were observed for the occurrence of tonic hind limb extension and mortality for a duration of 15 min.
+The NAE was administered to Group III, and IV (100 and 200 mg/kg body P.O) whereas group I and II received 1% of Tween 80 and Phenytoin 30 mg/ kg I.P. respectively.

 Statistical Analysis: All the data were expressed in mean ± SEM.
-The significance of difference in means between control and treated animals was determined by One-way analysis of variance (ANOVA) followed by Dunnett’s multiple comparison test.
-Significance of difference between normal and control group were considered P<0.05.
+The significance of the difference in means between control and treated animals was determined by One-way analysis of variance (ANOVA) followed by Dunnett’s multiple comparison test.
+Significance of difference between normal and control group was considered P<0.05.